c3d/xl/doc/HANDBOOK_0-introduction.md

                show_temps T1, T2

 show_temps T1:real, T2:real is
-    write_line "Temperature on pi is ", T1, " and on pi2 ", T2, ". "
+    print "Temperature on pi is ", T1, " and on pi2 ", T2, ". "
     if T1>T2 then
-        write_line "Pi is hotter by ", T1-T2, " degrees"
+        print "Pi is hotter by ", T1-T2, " degrees"
     else
-        write_line "Pi2 is hotter by ", T2-T1, " degrees"
+        print "Pi2 is hotter by ", T2-T1, " degrees"
 ```

 This small program looks like a relatively simple control script.